GitDrinou/DAPython_P02_Automation/README.md

 # SCRAPING BOOKS

 # Version
-1.0.0 (bêta)
+1.0.0 (beta)

-## Vue d'ensemble
+## Overview
-Cette application va vous permettre de scraper un site web.
+This application allows you to scrap a website.
-Pour le développement de la version bêta, nous avons pris pour exemple le site  https://books.toscrape.com/
+For the development of the beta version, we used the site https://books.toscrape.com/
-L'automatisation vous permettra d'extraire dans des fichiers au format CSV les informations suivantes pour chaque produit :
+Automation will enable you to extract the following information for each product into CSV files :

 - product_page_url
 - universal_ product_code (upc)